-There are two main ways to become declared as bankrupt, either you can apply yourself, or if you owe over £750 then your creditors can apply to have you declared as bankrupt.
+There are two main ways to be declared as bankrupt.
+You can either apply yourself or your creditors can apply to have you declared as bankrupt if you owe over £750.
 An Insolvency practitioner can also apply to have you declared as bankrupt if you do not stick to the terms of your IVA.

 Once the bankruptcy order has been made, everything that you own (known as the bankrupts assets) forms part of the bankruptcy estate which can be used to settle any unpaid debts.
 At this point you must disclose all of your assets to the Official Receiver or Trustee, who will then decide if you can keep them.

 If you have over £750 of unsecured debts then your creditors can apply to the Court to have you made bankrupt using a bankruptcy petition.
 The usual grounds are that the debtor cannot pay their debts as they fall due, which the creditor must then prove.

 If you have decided that declaring yourself bankrupt is the best option for you, you have two options: